Part of our Culinary Herb Series

 - Trim off the top of the plant for compact growth

-- Mulch plant before first frost.
+- Mulch plant before the first frost.

 - Bring a plant indoors in later summer for winter.

 Mint propagates well through rootball division.
-Use a sharp shovel to cut into desired pieces and replant at same depth.
-Dividing Mint plant every two or three years will help keep the fresh scent and the flavor of the mint nice and strong.
+Use a sharp shovel to cut into desired pieces and replant at the same depth.
+Dividing a Mint plant every two or three years will help keep the fresh scent and the flavor of the mint nice and strong.

 Cut off a 4” sprig and place in 1” of water.
-Remove leaves that fall below the water line.
+Remove leaves that fall below the waterline.
 Small roots should appear under the water.
 Change water every three to four days to prevent rot.
 Wait another week then plant in soil.